causecode/react-hero/README.md

       )
   }
   ```
-- If `NavigationMenu`component is rendered within the `HeaderFooterLayout` the sliding nav-menu along with the burger icon in the Header will be generated automatically.
-If it is not defined neither the icon nor the menu will be rendered.
 - There are also a few custom Widgets that have been provided for use in the `HeaderFooterLayout` which provide pre defined styles.
 eg:
   - `Title`